Dimer Models and Conformal Structures: Introduction

+At the points where $\nabla h$ fails to be continuous or fails to be $C^{1/2}$, by Theorem \ref{main.belt.regularity} in Section \ref{sect:introduction4} one still has control of $\partial \LL$ and $\nabla h$ at the singularities, for instance, via an explicit representation of $\nabla h$ described in \eqref{general}.
+On the other hand, in addition to the cusps and tacnode singularities arising from the geometry of $\LL$, there are also finitely many points on $\partial \LL$ where $\nabla h$ oscillates between two corners of $N$, thus $h$ failing to be $C^1$.

-Our approach allows also an analysis of the gas phases, where $\nabla h \equiv q \in N^\circ$ and the asymptotic tile correlations decay exponentially, as opposed to polynomial decay in liquid parts, see \cite[Section 4]{KOS}.
+Our approach allows also an analysis of the gas phases, where $\nabla h \equiv q$ with $q \in \mathscr{G} \subset N^\circ$.
+There the asymptotic tile correlations decay exponentially, as opposed to polynomial decay in liquid parts, see \cite[Section 4]{KOS}.
 The existence of gas domains has been shown before for some special surface tensions $\sigma$ and domains $\Omega$, see e.g. \cite{BefChiJoh}, \cite{Bgren}.
-Here we have the existence in a general setting.
+Here we have the existence in the general setting.

 \begin{Thm} Suppose $\Omega \subset \C$ is a bounded and simply connected Lipschitz domain and $h_0$ an admissible boundary value on $\partial \Omega$.
 Assume that the minimizer $h$ of \eqref{ELbasic}, for a surface tension $\sigma$ as in \eqref{Pst}, admits a liquid domain $ \LL \subset \Omega$ with $\partial \LL$ frozen.